County Durham and Darlington

 Community health care and emergency services related deaths Suicide (from 2015)

-Concerns summary A psychiatrist failed to inform a patient about Lamotrigine's self-harm/suicide side effect due to a lack of awareness, exacerbated by inconsistent or absent warnings in reputable pharmacological guidelines, posing patient safety risks.
+Concerns summary (AI summary) A psychiatrist failed to inform a patient about Lamotrigine's self-harm/suicide side effect due to a lack of awareness, exacerbated by inconsistent or absent warnings in reputable pharmacological guidelines, posing patient safety risks.

 Bartosz Kusiak